It’s big, it’s crowded, and it’s a great place to go crazy: it’s Okinawa’s most famous festival, the Great Tug-of-War.

 Top tip: See our guide on how to travel from Tokyo to Okinawa.

-This year, the Naha Tug-of-War Festival takes place on October 10–11, 2020, which is a Saturday and Sunday.
+This year, the Naha Tug-of-War Festival is cancelled.
+It was originally scheduled to take place on October 10–11, 2020.

 Day 1: Saturday, October 10, 2020